H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 > | Phase 0 Audit Template | ✅ Ingested |
 > | US Constitution (97 chunks, Project Gutenberg) | ✅ Ingested |
 >
 > Semantic retrieval verified March 26, 2026.
-The `governance_rag` collection was previously listed as missing or empty in earlier chapter drafts — that status is now closed.
 Ms. Jarvis can answer natural-language governance queries against this corpus as of March 26, 2026.

+> **★ Phase 0 Beta — LAUNCHED March 26–27, 2026.** All five MountainShares container services (ports 8080–8084) are deployed and live in the `msjarvis-rebuild` namespace.
+Five smart contracts are confirmed live on **Arbitrum One mainnet (chain ID 42161)**.
+The commons gamification corpus (`commons_rag`, 306 chunks) and governance corpus (`governance_rag`, 643 chunks) provide the semantic backing for Phase 0 community governance queries.
+Phase 0 is an invite-only beta — no public members yet, but the full technical stack is operational.

 ---